gboaventura93/Microsoft-Azure-Data-Fundamentals-DP-900-Exam-Prep/README.md

 #########################################################################
 # 1. Core Data Concepts
 ## 1.1 Types of Core Data Workload

 ### Streaming data
 ### Differente between Batch and Streaming data
+Depending on how the data is ingested into the system, we can process each data item as it arrives.
+Buffering and processing data in groups is called *Batch*, in the other way, *Streaming data* is called when it process in the real time.
+- Batch: Each new data elements are colleted into a group.
+So you can process data elements based on time or as a result of some event. </br>
+e.g. Votes conted in election.
+- Streaming Data: Each piace of data is process when it arrives.
+So, it process in real-time. </br>
+e.g. Online gaming company, Financial institution, Real-estate website.

 ### Characteristics of Relational Data
 We have basic three types of data and for every ocasion, Azure has also differets services to runs it in the cloud.
 - Structured: It's typically Tabular Data, that is represented by rows and columns in a database.